-- 1) Prenatal Depression Screen and Follow-up (PND-E) - 2) Postnatal Depression Screen and Follow-up (PDS-E) - 3) [to be populated with Quality Transformation Initiative measures once finalized].
+- 1) Prenatal Depression Screen and Follow-up (PND-E) - 2) Postnatal Depression Screen and Follow-up (PDS-E) - 4)3) -[to be populated with Quality Transformation Initiative measures once finalized].

 Contractor must submit a patient level data file that includes a unique person identifier for each person in the denominator.
 Contractor must also submit numerator and denominator totals and rates at the summary level.
+Contractor must submit HEDIS hybrid measure summary files including numerators and denominators by Race/Ethnicity category for all commercial product types for which it reports these HEDIS measures to the National Committee for Quality Assurance (NCQA) Quality Compass and for each Medi-Cal Managed Care product for which it reports these HEDIS measures to the Department of Health Care Services (DHCS).).